pmutua/drf_csv_xlsx_file_upload/README.md

 # Drf Upload CSV

-API allows a user to upload `.csv` file and load the data into the database.
+API allows a user to upload `.csv` file containing patient emails and load the data into the database.

 Requirements:
 ```bash